shmulvad/sg-car-mart-recommendation-engine/README.md

 - [ ] Add code for filling data using similarity in Task 1 Approach 2 notebook
 - [ ] Add description to predictor.py
 - [ ] Contributions table and Conclusion in Overleaf
+- [ ] Update requirements.txt for all models we use

 ### Getting Started